Application of an ab-initio-inspired energy density functional to nuclei: impact of the effective mass and the slope of the symmetry energy on bulk and surface properties: Introduction

 The YGLO functional has a hybrid form which contains a resummed formula together with Skyrme-type gradient and density-dependent terms.
 Resummation techniques are perfectly adapted to deal with both density regimes by employing a unique functional.
 As a matter of fact, they were introduced in EFT for handling systems characterized by extremely large values of the scattering length \cite{schafer,kaiser,steele}, as is the case, for example, in pure neutrom matter (NM) (the neutron-neutron $s$-wave scattering length being equal to $a_0=-18.9$ fm).

 In Ref. \cite{yglo}, a resummed formula allowed for properly including the first two terms of the LYE in the equation of state (EOS) of infinite matter.
 Such a formula was adopted not only for the EOS of NM but also for the case of SM, with obvious different factors related to the different spin-isospin degeneracy in the two cases \cite{FW}.
 This was done with the aim of tackling SM and NM with the same type of functional, despite the fact that clusterization phenomena become relevant at low densities in SM \cite{bur15}, which are obviously not predicted within the proposed scheme.

+To describe clusterization phenomena in low-density SM, one should overcome the simple mean-field approximation that was adopted in Ref. \cite{yglo}, by explicitly breaking the translational invariance.
+Since a simple mean-field approach was employed in Ref. \cite{yglo}, the used low-density reference for SM was chosen as an EOS where such a symmetry is indeed not broken.
+Nevertheless, nothing prevents the YGLO functional from describing low-density clustering effects in matter and in nuclei if the proper theoretical approach is used, analogously to what happens for example with EDF Skyrme functionals \cite{sk1, sk2, vau}, if the translational invariance is removed in matter \cite{bur15,negele}.
+Traditional EDF functionals have also predicted clustering effects at very low densities in nuclei, employing 3D calculations (see, for example, Ref. \cite{girod} based on Gogny functionals \cite{gogny1,gogny2} or 3D stochastic mean-field calculations in Ref. \cite{guarnera}).

-By construction, the very low-density regime was thus described in NM as the sum of the first terms of an expansion in $(a_0 k_F)$, where $a_0$ is the neutron-neutron $s$-wave scattering length and $k_F$ is the Fermi momentum, related to the density $\rho$ by the relation $k_F= (3 \pi^2 \rho)^{1/3}$.
+By construction, in Ref. \cite{yglo}, the very low-density regime was described in NM as the sum of the first terms of an expansion in $(a_0 k_F)$, where $a_0$ is the neutron-neutron $s$-wave scattering length and $k_F$ is the Fermi momentum, related to the density $\rho$ by the relation $k_F= (3 \pi^2 \rho)^{1/3}$.
 The same was done for SM, where the $s$-wave scattering length $a_1$ was taken equal to the average in the spin-singlet $^1S_0$ channel, that is $a_1=-20.0$ fm (the spin-triplet $^3S_1$ neutron-proton contribution was neglected \cite{FW}).
 The relation between the Fermi momentum and the density is in this case given by $k_F= (3/2 \pi^2 \rho)^{1/3}$.